Ranking The 10 Real Madrid Longest Serving Managers

 The Spanish giants Real Madrid are in a league of their own among other top European clubs in terms of both on-field and off-field success.
 They have been crowned as the champions of Spain for the most number of times, claiming 36 La Liga titles and 20 Copa del Rey trophies.
-Moreover, the Whites are also the most successful club in Europe and the world with a record 15 UEFA Champions League and 5 FIFA Club World Cup triumphs.
-Real Madrid’s iconic home Santiago Bernabeu is a dream destination for any professional player and manager, over the years legendary players and managers have served the club as the head coach of Los Blancos.
+The Whites are also the most successful club with a record 15 UEFA Champions League and 5 FIFA Club World Cup triumphs.

-Unsurprisingly, the La Liga outfit is also the most supported and richest football club in 2024 in the world.
-Reputable and renowned tacticians have worked at Real Madrid while managing a roaster full of footballing superstars and leading them to achieve significant glory.
-Notably, the philosophy has not changed throughout the club’s history.
-It’s the most desired choice for any elite manager, presently widely admired Italian manager Carlo Ancelloti is in charge of the Los Blancos consisting of some of the world’s biggest names in the team.
+Reputable and celebrated tacticians have worked at Real Madrid while managing a roster full of footballing superstars and leading them to achieve significant glory.
+Currently, one the most decorated and widely admired Italian managers, Carlo Ancelloti, is in charge of the Los Blancos team, which consists of some of the world’s biggest names in the world of football.
 On that note, we will list the top 10 Real Madrid longest serving managers in the club’s history.

 10. Vujadin Boškov – 1.5 Years